MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/events/form-loaded.md

 ---
 # Form Loaded event

 This event occurs after the form load completes.
-It's recommended to run app logic that isn't immediately needed during the form load process.
-For example, moving extra APIs calls after form load completes can significiantly improve the loading experience and reduce time to first use.
+App logic that isn't immediately needed during the form load process should be run after load completes.
+For example, moving extra APIs calls after form load completes can significantly improve the loading experience and reduce time to first use.

 Use the formContext.ui.[addLoaded](../formContext-ui/addLoaded.md) and formContext.ui.[removeLoaded](../formContext-ui/removeLoaded.md) methods to manage event handlers for this event.